-Contrasting seams and belts look great.
+The contrasting seams and belts look great.
 The optimal length is around the knee.

 Pants.
-Simple cut with darts and masculine style.
-Straight, clean lines and elegance.
+Simple cut with darts and masculine style—straight, clean lines and elegance.

 Blouses.
 Elegant, clean-cut, and edgy details.
 A flowing cut is acceptable with a rigid jacket, and more dramatic options are best worn without a coat.

 Knitwear.
 Elegant, not heavy sweaters, thin or ribbed knit.
 Slightly elongated models with accentuated shoulders.
 Sweaters in the form of jackets/blazers.

 Dresses with a narrow cut to the figure, accentuated shoulders, coat dresses, and sheath dresses.

 The waist should be emphasized with a belt (often of a contrasting color).

 It can be lowered or even without it (if the dress is narrow).